-From this table, it is more clear that similar proportions of men and women go to the library over 17 times a year.
-Additionally, men most commonly went to the library between 5 and 8 times, while for women, this number was between 13 and 16.
+From this table, it is more clear that similar proportions of children and adults go to the library over 17 times a year.
+Additionally, children most commonly went to the library between 5 and 8 times, while for adults, this number was between 13 and 16.

 A scatter plot is a chart that shows you the relationship between two or three variables.
 It’s a visual representation of the strength of a relationship.

 In a scatter plot, you plot one variable along the x-axis and another one along the y-axis.
 Each data point is represented by a point in the chart.

 Frequently asked questions about descriptive statistics